tirzaelise/Afstudeerproject/PROGRESS.md

 - A robot that leads the conversation is also innovative
 - PhD paper: Read the 10 desirables
 - World model: What do I want to say and generate questions of this? send -> decide -> act

+## Friday 02/06/2017

+I started writing the code to generate natural language.